revbayes/revbayes.github.io/tutorials/chromo/index.md

 we do a marginal reconstruction of the ancestral states, discarding the first 25% of samples as burnin.
 This will produce the file `ChromEvol_simple_final.tree` that contains the phylogeny along with estimated ancestral states.
-We can use that file with the ‘Rev‘Gadgets R package to generate a plot of the ancestral states.
+We can use that file with the `Rev`Gadgets R package to generate a plot of the ancestral states.

     ancestralStateTree(phylogeny, anc_state_trace, "output/ChromEvol_simple_final.tree", burnin=0.25, reconstruction="marginal")